Compare Car Insurance Quotes in Real-Time and Save.

 How Much Will Opening a CD Affect Your Credit Score?

 While opening a certificate of deposit (CD) generally has a minimal effect on your credit, there are a few factors to consider.
+Here’s what you should know about the potential impact on your score.

 How You Can Avoid Opening a CD Affecting Your Credit Score

-Inquire Before You Apply
+Inquire Directly Before Applying

 The Bottom Line